 Coordination across sectors

-To coordinate all state bodies engaged in the disability prevention and rehabilitation activities, a National Interdepartmental Council on Disability was set up in 2009.
-The Council operates at all government levels and involves also representatives from the civil society.
+To coordinate all state bodies engaged in disability prevention and rehabilitation activities, a National Interdepartmental Council on Disability was set up in 2009.
+The Council operates at all government levels and also involves civil society representatives.

-With reference to gender policy, the National Council on Gender Policy acts as an interagency advisory and coordinating body composed of the heads of central government agencies, local executive and administrative authorities, National Assembly deputies, representatives of the Supreme Court and public and international organizations and also four representatives from NGOs.
+With reference to gender policy, the National Council on Gender Policy acts as an inter-agency advisory and coordinating body composed of the heads of central government agencies, local executive and administrative authorities, National Assembly deputies, representatives of the Supreme Court and public and international organizations as well as four representatives from non-government organizations.

-To give effect to the 2005 Council regulation on additional measures to create barrier-free environments for persons with disabilities, ensuring free access to public transports, places of study, work and entertainment, a government programme was implemented in 2011-2015, also involving the Ministry of education.
+A government programme, involving the Ministry of Education, was implemented in 2011–15 to give effect to the 2005 Council regulation on additional measures to create barrier-free environments for persons with disabilities, ensuring free access to public transport and places of study, work and entertainment.

-The 2017 National Action Plan on Gender Equality sets as goal to examine textbooks from a gender perspective and to include information on gender equality in the development of manuals for school subjects.
+The 2017 National Action Plan on Gender Equality set the goal of examining textbooks from a gender perspective and including information on gender equality in the development of manuals for school subjects.

 In 2016, the Institute of Inclusive Education was established within the Faculty of Special Education of the Belarusian State Pedagogical University.
-It provides training for specialists in pedagogy, speech therapy, and correctional pedagogy.
-It also acts as a scientific research hub in the field of Inclusive education.
+It provides training for specialists in pedagogy, speech therapy and correctional pedagogy and acts as a scientific research hub in the field of inclusive education.

-Two teachers are assigned for each inclusive group of learners, namely classes including students with special educational needs.
-Teachers are required to have a higher education degree pedagogy with specialization in Special education or advanced training in inclusive education and mastered the necessarily skills to work with students with special needs.
+Two teachers are assigned for each inclusive group of learners, i.e. each class including students with special education needs.
+Teachers are required to have a higher education degree in pedagogy with specialization in special education or advanced training in inclusive education and to have mastered the necessary skills to work with students with special needs.
 Shortages in childcare specialists working with children with disabilities have been reported in rural areas.

-Teacher training on inclusive education mainly occurs with support of international partners.
-In 2014–2017, for example, teacher and education manager training on diversity was carried out as part of an international technical assistance project within the European programme for cooperation in education (TEMPUS).
+Teacher training on inclusive education mainly occurs with support from international partners.
+In 2014–17, for example, teacher and education manager training on diversity was carried out as part of an international technical assistance project within the European programme for cooperation in education (TEMPUS).

-Gender training has been are introduced in training courses for civil servants, managers and specialists of the education system, social protection and health practitioners.
+Gender training has been introduced in training courses for civil servants, managers and specialists of the education system, and social protection and health practitioners.

-In line with the principles of inclusive education, the Law on National Minorities sets forth that education specialists have to be trained taking into account the interests of minorities groups.
+In line with the principles of inclusive education, the Law on National Minorities sets forth that training for education specialists must take into account the interests of minority groups.

-The National Statistical Committee provides data book on the education sector every two years.
-The last available one dates back in 2013.
+The National Statistical Committee provides a data book on the education sector every two years.

 In general, information on the situation of children belonging to minority groups, in particular Roma children, and stateless children was reported to be missing.
 A modern data collection system on children with disabilities has not been established.
-UNICEF is working to introduce a disability household survey, and to develop a universal data portal on child-related statistics, co-financed by the World Bank.
+As of 2017, UNICEF was working to introduce a disability household survey and to develop a universal data portal on child-related statistics, co-financed by the World Bank.